DON’T MISS

 Where do I register my vehicle in Switzerland?

 According to the Association of Road Traffic Offices (ASA), all vehicles must be registered where the vehicle is based.
-This typically means that the county (canton) where the car is parked is where it should be registered.
+This typically means that the canton where the car is parked is where it should be registered.
 All registration documents must be sent to your local traffic office, which is usually based in the capital of your canton of residence.

 Registering a new vehicle in Switzerland

 If you have recently bought a new car from a dealer in Switzerland or abroad, you must register it with the Swiss authorities in order to put it under your name and number plate.
 If you have bought a car abroad and wish to register it, check out our guide to importing a car into Switzerland.
-Once this is complete, or you have bought a new car from a Swiss car dealership, you will have to provide the following to your local traffic office:
+Once this is complete, or you have bought a new car from a dealership, you will have to provide the following to your local traffic office:

 • A form from the dealership where you purchased the vehicle, designation "13.20 A".